Crsarmv7l/My-TTGO-Watch/README.md

-Working with night/day weather widgit icons
+Working with night/day weather widget icons

 A fork of Sharandac's excellent firmware.
 This implimentation is adapted to work with Adam Piggz's Amazfish companion app on linux phone distros via the Bangle.js device type.
 Specifically by utilizing UART UUID's, the Bangle.js name, and expected services.
 On the Amazfish side the Bangle.js name along with service discovery returns pinetimejfdevice (as it should for Bangle.js), and it works through devicefactory.cpp.